Important announcement

 Policy link to the Local Transport Strategy Transport Planning Objectives

 The terms of use of Council car parks are set out within an area wide Traffic Regulation Order and contravention of the provisions within the TRO can be enforced through the Council’s Decriminalised Parking Enforcement.
-Both of these aspects of delivering this policy will be assisted by the supporting actions.
+Both of these aspects of delivering this policy will be assisted by the supporting actions

 Supporting Actions

-Actions Delivering this Action
+Delivering this Action

-9(a) – Review the existing Traffic Regulation Order for car parks not currently covered by the car park charging scheme.
 Since this Order was made, some car parks and their use have either changed or no longer exist.
 The Council will review this Order and assess what improvements could be made to assist delivering this policy and the enforcement of improper use.

-9(b) – Deliver an updated Traffic Regulation Order.
 The Council will use the outcomes of the review of the current Order and deliver an updated TRO in line with procedures outlined as part of Policy 1.

-10. Suspend parking charges for events and activities that are considered to have vital importance and worth to the local economy.
+Suspend parking charges for events and activities that are considered to have vital importance and worth to the local economy.

 Appropriate events/activities will be at the Council’s discretion.